fwin-dev/py.Lang/readme.md

 This package provides a lot of miscellaneous things that probably should have been included in python's built-in library but weren't, including:

-* Various function/method utilities/tools
+* `FuncTools`: Various function/method utilities/tools
-  * An abstract class method
+	* `FuncTools.Abstraction.abstractmethod`: An abstract method that can be used with `@classmethod`
-  * Timing execution of a function with a decorator
+	* `FuncTools.timeIt`: Timing execution of a function with a decorator
-  * A way to get the argument names and values of a function without using **kwargs or *args
+	* `FuncTools.getArgs`: A way to get the argument names and values of a function without using `**kwargs` or `*args`
-  * A way to describe the argument and return types of functions, kind of similar to a statically typed language
-* Various class utilities/tools
+* `ClassTools`: Various utilities/tools for working with classes.
+Also includes class patterns.
-  * Getting the variables of a class instance with __slots__
+	* `ClassTools.vars`: Getting the variables of a class instance with `__slots__`
+	* `ClassTools.Patterns.RegisteredInstances`: Easily keep track of all instances of a class
+	* `ClassTools.Patterns.Singleton`: Class bases (using metaclass) that implement the singleton pattern
+	* `ClassTools.Patterns.Multiton`: Class bases (using metaclass) that implement the multiton pattern
+	* `ClassTools.Patterns.StartEndWith`: Automatic support of the `with` statement by implementing only a start and end method
-* Various module and package utilities/tools (Is a module built in?
+* `PyPkgUtil`: Various module and package utilities/tools (Is a module built in?
 In what file is it? etc.)
-* Implementation of various structures to hold data
+* `Struct`: Implementation of various structures to hold data
-  * LIFO/Stack
+	* `Struct.LIFOstack`: LIFO/Stack
-  * Frozen dictionary
+	* `Struct.FrozenDict`: Frozen dictionary
-  * Ordered set
+	* `Struct.OrderedSet`: Ordered set
-* A peekable iterator
+* `Iter.PeekableIterable`: A peekable iterator
-* An improved differ, based on `difflib.SequenceMatcher`
+* `Diff.SequenceMatcher`: An improved differ, based on python's builtin `difflib.SequenceMatcher`
-* An improved ArgParser for parsing command line arguments
+* `Concurrency`: Unified API for locks, semaphores, etc., along with some useful tools/utilities
+	* `Concurrency.Multiprocessing`: For dealing with multiple python processes
+		* `Concurrency.Multiprocessing.decorators.processify`: Run a function in a separate process
+	* `Concurrency.decorators.useLock`: Surround an entire function's execution in a lock
+	* `Concurrency.Threading`: A lock and semaphore using standard python threads
+	* `Concurrency.FileSystem.FileLock_ByFCNTL`: A lock using unix FCNTL file locking
-* A poor man's debug tracer when a better tracer isn't available (for example, when running a python script over ssh)
+* `DebugTracer`: A poor man's debug tracer when a better tracer isn't available (for example, when running a python script over ssh without remote debugging)
-* Easy event handling with subscription/listening, including event logging
+* `Events`: Easy event handling with subscriptions+callbacks, including an API for event logging
-* Terminal/user interaction improvements
+* `Terminal`: Terminal/user interaction improvements
+	* `Terminal.askYesNo`: A simple way of asking user to respond with yes or no
+	* `Terminal.ArgParser`: An improved ArgParser for parsing command line arguments
+	* `Terminal.FormattedText`: Color text in the terminal.
+Also can do bold, underline, etc. depending on the terminal.
+	* `Terminal.Table`: Nicely prints column+row data in the terminal.

 # Detailed functionality

-## Function/method tools
+## Function/method utilities/tools

 ### An abstract class method